F0lak/dm_open_ref/ref/icon/proc/Scale.md

 +   Scale(width, height)
 <!-- -->
 **Args:**
-+   width,height+ size of the new icon
++   width,height: size of the new icon

 The current icon is scaled to a new size.